indrekots/indrekots.github.io/_posts/articles/2016-07-17-how-to-control-an-rc-car-over-wifi-with-esp8266.md

 ## Including other components

-Finally, I added the ESP8266 controller to the car, connected ground and control wi with the motor driver and attached a LiPo battery.
+Finally, I added the ESP8266 controller to the car, connected ground and control wires with the motor driver and attached a LiPo battery.
 All the required components are in place.
 All that is left is to write the code that is going to transmit and receive commands over WiFi.

 <figure>
 	<a href="{{ site.url}}/images/2016-07-11-how-to-control-an-rc-car-over-wifi/almost_ready.jpg" class="image-popup"><img src="{{ site.url}}/images/2016-07-11-how-to-control-an-rc-car-over-wifi/almost_ready_thumb.jpg" alt="Amost ready"></a>
-	<figcaption>Attached a LiPo battery and a SparkFun ESP8266 Thing board</figcaption>
+	<figcaption>Attached a LiPo battery and a SparkFun ESP8266 Thing</figcaption>
 </figure>

 ## Writing control logic

 Debugging the SparkFun ESP8266 Thing is not as easy as a regular Arduino board.
 You cannot use the serial monitor provided by the Arduino IDE.
-[Luckily there is a simple solution for that](articles/using-a-serial-monitor-with-sparkfun-esp8266-thing/ "Using a serial monitor with SparkFun ESP8266 Thing").
+[Luckily there is a simple solution for that]({{site.url}}/articles/using-a-serial-monitor-with-sparkfun-esp8266-thing/ "Using a serial monitor with SparkFun ESP8266 Thing").

 I tested my initial ESP8266 code with **netcat**.
 For example, the following command sends a byte which corresponds to a *turn-right* command to the car.
 As you can see, the car has an IP address and a port it is listening on.